Cascadia

 Rusting Fuel Truck on Astoria River Trail

-Fuel Truck in Astoria, Orgeon
+Fuel Truck in Astoria, Oregon

-This old, rusting fuel truck on the Astoria Riverwalk Trail caught my eye.
+This old rusting fuel truck on the Astoria Riverwalk Trail caught my eye.
 The trail, which connects Astoria's booming culture of restaurants and breweries, is unique in that it runs largely along industrial and marine zones, and gives you a first-hand view of the container industry, marine seafood industry, timber freight industry and all the rusting metal and wood of those industries in this port city's past.
 Watercolor, Copic marker and liner pen.

 Astoria Architecture